Cox-MAZE IV with Coronary Artery Bypass Graft and Mitral Valve Replacement

 [Resident]: Can we take it?
 Scis, please.
 Thanks.
 Do you have a squirt?
 Thank you.
 Let’s take a little look.

-No no, not yet let me see.
-Let the pledget.
+No, no, let me see.
+Let go of the pledget.
 Pull.
-Don’t pull the pacing wire, just the cannula.
+Don’t pull the pacing wire, just pull the cannula.

-Whenever you're comfortable start programming.
+Whenever you're comfortable, start programming.
 Is something bleeding here?
 That’s atrium here.
 So let me see for a second.
 Let go - let go of the heart.

-[Resident]: Oh your pump suckers are off?
-Oh not yet.
+[Resident]: Are your pump - your pump suckers are off?

-I’m gonna test on the line ridden for a second.
-Okay it’s on its own.
-It’s in sinus rhythm.
-Look at that.
-Look at that.
+I’m gonna test on the live rhythm for a second.
+Okay that’s on his own.
+He’s in sinus rhythm.
+Look at that - look at that.

 [Resident]: But what is the true definition of success?